-You may hide or display the menu area and/or the button area and place an object instead in the Excel worksheet, which has the same role of the Buttons.
+You may hide or display the menu and/or the button areas and insert an object instead in the Excel Worksheet, which takes on the same role as the buttons.
 The buttons are assigned to a menu, and when a menu is selected, the buttons are replaced accordingly.
-Selecting a menu or clicking a button calls for a function or combination of functions of Excel and/or the database by dbSheetClient, such as changing the Excel worksheet to display, loading data to a worksheet from the database, updating data in the database, so on.
+Selecting a menu or clicking a button calls for a function or combination of functions of Excel and/or the database by dbSheetClient, such as changing the Excel Worksheet to display, loading data to a Worksheet from the database, updating data in the database, and so on.

 Sub-categories in each Task Type category

-dbSheetClient Runtime Component is what end users work on for their jobs.
-The great advantage of the UI of the Runtime Component is that Excel sheets, which they are very familiar with, can be used as the front screen.
+dbSheetClient Runtime component is what end users work on for their jobs.
+The great advantage of the UI of the Runtime component is that Excel sheets, which they are very familiar with, can be used as the front screen.
 Therefore, the new functions that end users have to learn will be minimized and thus the smooth introduction of the system can be achieved.